-- Statewide Emergency Preparedness Funding: See "2019 Legislative and Regulatory Highlights" above for update. - Homelessness Funding: See "2019 Legislative and Regulatory Highlights" above for update. - Sanctioned Encampments: The City is a sponsor of AB 143 (Quirk-Silva).
-The bill allows the City of San José and the Counties of Alameda and Orange to have the same authority that Santa Clara County, the City and County of San Francisco, the City of Los Angeles and others have to develop a local ordinance on homeless shelters in lieu of state regulations and California Environmental Quality Act streamlining for homeless shelters.
-AB 143 is on the Governor's desk. - Disadvantaged Communities Designation: To increase the City's competitiveness for statewide grants, the Administration continues to evaluate ways to broaden the definition of disadvantaged communities to include all socio-economically disadvantaged areas more equitably.
+- Statewide Emergency Preparedness Funding: See "2019 Legislative and Regulatory Highlights" above for update. - Homelessness Funding: See "2019 Legislative and Regulatory Highlights" above for update. - Sanctioned Encampments: The Governor signed AB 143 (Quirk-Silva), a City-sponsored bill.
+The bill allows the City of San José and the Counties of Alameda and Orange to have the same authority that Santa Clara County, the City and County of San Francisco, the City of Los Angeles and others have to develop a local ordinance on homeless shelters in lieu of state regulations and California Environmental Quality Act streamlining for homeless shelters. - Disadvantaged Communities Designation: To increase the City's competitiveness for statewide grants, the Administration continues to evaluate ways to broaden the definition of disadvantaged communities to include all socio-economically disadvantaged areas more equitably.
 The Administration will continue coalition building efforts in 2020. - AB 195 Clarification: Senate Wiener introduced SB 268 which would require bonds to include "See voter guide for tax rate information" in the 75-word ballot statement.
 The bill also requires disclosures in the voter guide including a concise description of the tax, a list of all the tax rates, and a plain language description of any tax rate changes over time.
-SB 268 is on the Governor's desk. - Online Sales Tax Reform: In April, the Governor signed AB 147 (Burke) into law.
+The Governor vetoed SB 268 (Wiener). - Online Sales Tax Reform: In April, the Governor signed AB 147 (Burke) into law.
 The bill changes state law to strengthen CDTFA's current implementation of the United States Supreme Court ruling in South Dakota v.
-Wayfair, Inc. The Supreme Court ruling allows South Dakota to impose sales and use tax collection duties on out-of-state online retailers.
+Wayfair, Inc. The Supreme Court ruling allows South Dakota to impose sales and use tax collection duties on out-of-state online retailers. - The Administration is also closely watched SB 531 (Glazer), which would prohibit a local agency from entering into agreements with retailers on a rebate for Bradley-Burns local tax in exchange for a retailer locating in that jurisdiction.
+The Governor vetoed SB 531 (Glazer). - Immigration: The Administration continues efforts to inform national immigration policy and weighed-in on legislation that provide a path to citizenship for millions of "DREAMers," expedite the permanent residency process and protect fee waiver eligibility for low-income U.S. citizenship applicants.
+The Administration also submitted public comment on the Department of Housing and Urban Development's proposed rule to prevent families that have any members who are undocumented from receiving federal housing assistance.
+In the coming months, the Administration will continue to actively oppose the "Public Charge" rule as well as a new plan from the Trump administration to override the Flores Settlement Agreement to detain migrant families and children for longer periods of time.